Commonjava/indy/user/addons/promote/index.md

 #### I'll Just Need Some Tools...

-Any non-trivial validation rule will probably need some access to AProx infrastructure in order to do its job.
+Any non-trivial validation rule will probably need some access to Indy infrastructure in order to do its job.
 Maybe it needs to access existing content in the target repository (perhaps in order to validate that runtime dependencies are available?), or maybe it needs to verify that some *other* repository group that contains the target as its constituent doesn't already contain the promotable content.

 For these purposes, the validation framework exposes selected operations from ContentManager (retrieval of existing content) and StoreDataManager (retrieval of existing store definitions) to validation rules for their use.